FLMNH-MGCL/DataMatrix-Reader/README.md

 # DataMatrix-Reader
 This program was created or the Digitization Department of the McGuire Center for Lepidoptera at the Florida Museum of Natural History.
-Given a collection of specimen pictures, the program will decode the data matrix inside each pictrure and rename / sort them according to a museum-standardized naming scheme.
+Given a collection of specimen pictures, the program will decode the data matrix inside each picture and rename / sort them according to a museum-standardized naming scheme.

 ### Installation and Usage
 For now, this will only be compatible with Linux and MacOS systems.